Facts & Figures

 - Admission Fee - 2050 yen (Adults), 1550 yen (High School Students), 1000 yen (Junior High), 600 yen (Child over 3)

-The first aquarium in Kyoto opened to the public in 2012.
+The first aquarium in Kyoto opened to the public on the 14th of March in 2012.
 Responsible for the project was the company TOYO Architects and Engineers office.

-Big Tank - It is great the have the opportunity to observe marine animals like the green sea turtle, longtooth grouper, pitted stingray, spotted eagle ray from seven different viewing places.
+Big Tank - It is a great opportunity to observe marine animals like the green sea turtle, longtooth grouper, pitted stingray, spotted eagle ray from seven different viewing places.
+The tank recreates the coastal waters of Kyoto.

 Festival & Events in Kyoto (dates can change without notice)